ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 In this profile of ACE, if RS implements the EDHOC reverse message flow, then RS MUST implement EDHOC message_4.

-Exactly one of the EAD items ACE-OAuth Access Token or Session ID MUST be included in either the EAD\_2 field of EDHOC message\_2 or the EAD\_4 field of EDHOC message\_4.
-If this is not the case, RS MUST abort the EDHOC session.
+Either the EAD\_2 field of EDHOC message\_2 or the EAD\_4 field of EDHOC message\_4 MUST include an EAD item that specifies the access token issued to C and bound to AUTH\_CRED\_C.
+According to this document, such EAD item is ACE-OAuth Access Token (see {{AT-in-EAD}}), which specifies the access token by value.

+The EAD field MUST NOT include multiple EAD items specifying the access token.
+If zero or more than one EAD items specifying the access token are included in the EAD field, then RS MUST abort the EDHOC session.

 Specific instructions for the different messages are provided in the following subsections.